SSWConsulting/SSW.Rules.Content/rules/track-project-documents/rule.md

 ::: greybox
 **Note**
-If you realise later that you have created a client document and not saved it to Teams but have uploaded it to Onedrive instead then to keep the file history you should Sync Teams to your drive and copy the file locally.
+If you realise later that you have created a client document and uploaded it to OneDrive instead of saving it to Teams, then you should Sync Teams to your drive and copy the file locally.
 This will keep the file version history.
 Uploading the file in Teams loses that history so you may end up with an old client Team containing notes that appear to be new.
 :::

 ### What does not get stored in Microsoft Teams?

-1. **For developers**,
+**For developers**

-A: Code obviously belongs in GitHub, Azure DevOps, etc.
+* Code obviously belongs in GitHub, Azure DevOps, etc.
-B: Also the [7 important documents](/do-you-review-the-documentation) should be stored in Azure DevOps (was TFS/VSTS)... or instead [use Markdown with the Wiki](/do-you-make-getting-started-on-a-project-easy-for-new-developers)
+* The [7 important documents](/do-you-review-the-documentation) should be stored in Azure DevOps (was TFS/VSTS), or instead [use Markdown with the Wiki](/do-you-make-getting-started-on-a-project-easy-for-new-developers)

-2. **For designers** with large files, OneDrive is a better choice.
+**For designers** with large files, OneDrive is a better choice.
 See: [Do you know the best Source Control for Designers?](/do-you-know-the-best-source-control-for-designers)

 ### What about usernames and passwords?